Wondering Where the Bathrooms in Rome are? How to Use Them? Read This to Find Out!

 rooftop of st. peter's basilica - restrooms up here!One place you will find bathrooms in St. Peter's basilica - up on the roof after a pretty extensive climb!

 • On the far left hand side of the entrance hall, down a flight of stairs.
-They are accessible to wheelchairs.
-Baby-changing facilities are available in the women's toilet.
+You will see these almost immediately after you go through security and before you go up into the museums.

 • In the Raphael Rooms.
-Baby-changing facilities are available in the women's toilet.

-As I mentioned above, there are toilets just to the right of the exit of Saint Peter's basilica, so you will be able to use them as soon as you come out.
+As I mentioned above, there are also toilets just to the right of the exit of Saint Peter's basilica, so you will be able to use them as soon as you come out.

 IMPORTANT VATICAN BATHROOM TIP